AdobeDocs/campaign-standard.es-ES/help/channels/using/getting-started-with-transactional-msg.md

 >[!NOTE]
 >
->Adobe Campaign prioriza el procesamiento de mensajes transaccionales sobre cualquier otro envío.
+>Adobe Campaign prioriza el procesamiento de los mensajes transaccionales sobre cualquier otra entrega.

 <!--Guidelines to implement transactional messaging capabilities in your website are detailed in [this section](../../api/using/managing-transactional-messages.md).-->